-Because of the special nature of the Quantocks much of it is covered by a designation of Site of Special Scientific Interest (SSSI) for the geologically interesting coastline to the maritime heathlands on the northern hills.
+Because of the special nature of the Quantocks, much of it is covered by a designation of Site of Special Scientific Interest (SSSI) from the geologically interesting coastline to the maritime heathlands on the northern hills.

 What is a Site of Special Scientific Interest (SSSI)?

-Funding for the extensive project work undertaken by the AONB Service comes from a variety of sources including: Somerset County Council, Taunton Deane Borough Council, Sedgemoor District Council, West Somerset District Council, Local Heritage Initiative and Natural England.
+Funding for the extensive project work undertaken by the AONB service comes from a variety of sources including Somerset County Council, Taunton Deane Borough Council, Sedgemoor District Council, West Somerset Council, Local Heritage Initiative and Natural England.

 This funds a core team of rangers and officers with support from voluntary rangers who undertake a variety of tasks defined by the Quantock Hills AONB Management Plan.